-The investment strategy used to attain the environmental or social characteristics promoted by the Sub-Fund is detailed under the "Investment Policies and Strategies" section for the Sub-Fund in SUB-FUND INFORMATIONEUROPEAN FIXED INCOME SUB-FUNDS.
+The investment strategy used to attain the environmental or social characteristics promoted by the Sub-Fund is detailed under the "Investment Policies and Strategies" section for the Sub-Fund in SUB-FUND INFORMATION-EUROPEAN FIXED INCOME SUB-FUNDS.

-• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-E/S CHARACTERISTICS PROMOTED BINDING ELEMENTS OF THE INVESTMENT STRATEGY USED TO SELECT INVESTMENTS Exclusion of companies with a weak ESG risk profile The portfolio will not have exposure to securities that receive the lowest rating from an independent third party.
-The portfolio will exclude issuers that have an ESGiQ score that is rated 2 or lower, or are not rated.
+BINDING ELEMENTS OF THE INVESTMENT STRATEGY USED TO SELECT INVESTMENTS

+Exclusion of companies with a weak ESG risk • profile

+- The portfolio will not have exposure to securities that receive the lowest rating from an independent third party. - The portfolio will exclude issuers that have an ESGiQ score that is rated 2 or lower, or are not rated.
 Sovereign issuers, cash, derivatives and investments in underlying funds will not be required to have an ESGiQ score.

-Favours companies with a relatively stronger ESG risk profile The portfolio will maintain a minimum of two thirds of its total assets in issuers rated 3+ or above based on the overall ESGiQ score.
-Targeting a weighted average carbon intensity for the portfolio that is lower than the benchmark Securities are selected based on a climate transition assessment and the overall portfolio climate targets.
+Favours companies with a relatively stronger ESG risk profile

+The portfolio will maintain a minimum of two thirds of its total assets in issuers rated 3+ or above based on the overall ESGiQ score.